zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 This is English as a Second Language Podcast episode 420.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

-Visit our website at eslpod.com and download a Learnin g Guide for this episode.
+Visit our website at eslpod.com and download a Learning Guide for this episode.
 The Learning Guides contain all of the vocabulary, defi nitions, sample sentences, additional definitions, cultural notes, comprehension che cks, and a complete transcript of everything we say on this episode.

 This episode is called “Workplace Safety.”
 It’s a dialogu e between Lon and Abigail.
 They’re going to be using vocabulary related t o accidents at work (where you have your job).
 Let’s get started.